CSS Animation

 Other properties are used for better defining animation.
 Animation-timing-function specifies the speed curve of the animation.
 It can be defined with pre-defined values (linear, ease, ease-in, ease-out, ease-in-out) or custom defined with steps or cubic-bezier values.

-Animation-delay property works pretty same as in transition一it defines the start of the animation.
+Animation-delay property works pretty much the same as in transition一it defines the start of the animation.

 By default, the animation will be played one time.
 With animation-iteration-count you can change this to any number or define it as infinite.